7 SIDE LATERAL RAISE MISTAKES TO AVOID FOR BIGGER SIDE DELTS

 Although a side lateral raise might seem like a very basic movement on the surface, the truth is that most lifters make a ton of key errors on this exercise that greatly reduce its muscle building effectiveness and increase its injury-risk potential at the same time.

-In this post I’m going to outline the 7 biggest mistakes that I see people making in the gym on their side lateral raises along with easy-to-follow tips to correct them.
+In this post I’m going to outline the 7 biggest lateral raise mistakes that I see people making in the gym, along with easy-to-follow tips to correct them.

 Employ all 7 guidelines given here during your shoulder workouts and I guarantee you’ll feel your side delts working like never before…

 7 Side Lateral Raise Mistakes To Avoid

 (You can either watch the following video for a live demonstration of these tips, or just check out the written descriptions below)

 Side Lateral Raise Mistake #1